 Talia felt the ice in her stomach, felt the terror in her veins.
 It had been six years.
 She had let go a long time ago.
 She didn't want to reminisce any more than she wanted to stab her thigh.

 Standing up, Talia found a book on the fireplace shelf.
 She ran her finger along the binding, feeling the gentle leather under her fingers.
 She opened the book to the first page.

 "Your mother was with me the night I bought that journal."
 Talia flinched as her father's voice sliced the silence.
-She turned quickly on her heel, her eyes as wide as a deer's being caught in the headlights.
+She turned quickly on her heel, her eyes finding his.
 "She told me that the binding was so beautiful, that she thought it was the work of the gods."

 He stepped foward and placed his palm on her lower back, turning her towards the fire.
 He was now to her left, watching the flames as she did earlier.
 Though, she doubted he was seeing what she saw.

 "Her silk had a similar pattern."
 Talia spoke with tenderness but felt the bitter taste in her mouth.
 Her mother didn't survive the Pit.
 She did.

 Her father's jaw clenched.
 He knew that Talia knew the story.
 The story of why her mother was condemned to the Pit instead of himself.
 He knew that she understood.
 He, however, would never forgive himself for allowing his beloved to get involved with such a situation if he knew it would have taken her life.